Savage Reign

-Savage Reign is a 1995 weapon-based versus fighting game released by SNK for their Neo Geo arcade and home platform.
-It was ported to the Neo Geo CD, as well as for the PlayStation 2 along with its sequel Kizuna Encounter in Japan only (as part of the Fūun Super Combo).
-This compilation was re-released in the PlayStation Store for PlayStation 4 in December 2016.
+Savage Reign is a 1995 fighting game released by SNK for their Neo Geo arcade and home platform.
+It was ported to the Neo Geo CD, as well as for the PlayStation 2, along with its sequel Kizuna Encounter in Japan only as part of the Fūun Super Combo; this compilation was re-released on the PlayStation Store for PlayStation 4 in December 2016.

 Plot

-Savage Reign is set in the first half of the 21st century in the fictional city of South Town (the same city used in the Fatal Fury and Art of Fighting series), which has now been upgraded and renamed as "Jipang City".
-A mysterious legendary fighter known only as "King Leo" has risen up from the shadows of secrecy and issued a challenge on television for the strongest of fighters to battle against him in a tournament, dubbed the "Battle of the Beast God", with the promises of wealth and fame beyond imagination.
+Savage Reign is set in the first half of the 21st century in the fictional city of South Town (the same city used in the Fatal Fury and Art of Fighting series), which has now been upgraded and renamed as Jipang City.
+A mysterious legendary fighter known only as King Leo has risen up from the shadows of secrecy and issued a challenge on television for the strongest of fighters to battle against him in a tournament known as the Battle of the Beast God, with the promises of immense wealth and legendary fame beyond imagination.
 Nine fighters have come to take part in this tournament, each with their own sole purpose and reason for battling against King Leo.